Road Safety Week

 We'll share road safety education through safe driver programs at schools and seniors groups.
 You'll see us in the news calling on all levels of government to prioritise road safety initiatives.
 Our team members will share what they've learnt from their near miss crash experiences.
 We'll light up our buildings in yellow to promote widespread road safety awareness.
 We'll share the road with others so we can all get home safely.

-Tuesday 18 May: Lead the pledge to drive so others survive
+Monday 16 May 2022: Take the pledge to drive so others survive.

 We're deeply committed to changing driver behaviour on the road, including our own driving habits.
 Hear about our near miss experiences and what impact this has had on our team.